solo-io/gloo/docs/content/guides/security/auth/extauth/plugin_auth/_index.md

 ## Development workflow overview

-Following are the high-level steps required to use your auth plugins with Gloo.
+Following are the high-level steps required to use your auth plugins with Gloo Edge.
 Through the course of this guide we will see each one of them in greater detail.

 1. Write a plugin and publish it as a `docker image` which, when run, copies the compiled plugin file(s) to a predefined directory.
-1. Configure Gloo to load the plugins by running the image as an `initContainer` on the `extauth` deployment.
-This can be done by installing Gloo with [dedicated value overrides](#installation) or by modifying the Gloo YAML manifest manually.
+1. Configure Gloo Edge to load the plugins by running the image as an `initContainer` on the `extauth` deployment.
+This can be done by installing Gloo Edge with [dedicated value overrides](#installation) or by modifying the Gloo Edge YAML manifest manually.
 1. Reference your plugin in your Virtual Services for it to be invoked for requests matching particular virtual hosts or routes.

 {{% notice note %}}